TLS Support

 Trusting TLS Certificates

-Now that TLS outbound calls are intercepted by goproxy, you must configure your application to trust the speedscale-certs from your cluster.
-If you skip this step you will get errors in your application.
+Now that TLS outbound calls are intercepted by goproxy, you must configure your application to trust the speedscale-certs from your cluster or goproxy will report errors and TLS traffic will not be decrypted.

 Speedscale will attempt to use the Root CA Cert in the speedscale-certs